Setting up Kerberos authentication for PostgreSQL DB instances

 To see information about your directory, choose the directory ID in the directory listing.
 Make a note of the Directory ID value.
 You need this value when you create or modify your PostgreSQL DB instance.

-Step 2: (Optional) create a trust for an on-premises Active Directory
+Step 2: (Optional) Create a trust relationship between your on-premises Active Directory and AWS Directory Service

 To get Kerberos authentication using your on-premises Active Directory, you need to create a trusting domain relationship using a forest trust between your on-premises Microsoft Active Directory and the AWS Managed Microsoft AD directory (created in Step 1: Create a directory using AWS Managed Microsoft AD).
 The trust can be one-way, where the AWS Managed Microsoft AD directory trusts the on-premises Microsoft Active Directory.
 The trust can also be two-way, where both Active Directories trust each other.
 For more information about setting up trusts using AWS Directory Service, see When to create a trust relationship in the AWS Directory Service Administration Guide.